-Estournel discovered by chance the value of the voyage of the wine in wooden barrels when unsold wine was returned from India.
-He compared it to the same wine left behind and noted a significant improvement in quality.
-When selling these achieved far better prices.
-Therefore, after some time, all wines were sent on a voyage before being sold and marked with an "R" (return of Indes = back from India).
-One could therefore consider him as one of the "inventors" or at least first user of the Aged expansion denote (if these barrels already toasted were, is not known).
-In the medium term, this complex procedure led to a financial fiasco.
-Therefore, the estate was sold in 1852 to the London banker Martyns.
-In the Bordeaux Classification In 1855, the Château was then ranked second under the name "Cos Destournel" (Deuxième Cru Classé).
+By chance, Estournel recognized the value of shipping wine in wooden barrels when unsold wine was brought back from India.
+He compared it to the same wine that stayed at home and noticed a significant improvement in quality.
+When sold, they achieved far better prices.
+Therefore, after some time, all wines were sent on a boat trip before being sold and marked with an "R" (Retour des Indes = back from India).
+You could therefore be one of the "inventors" or at least the first users of the Aged expansion indicate (whether these barrels already toasted were, however, is not known).
+In the medium term, however, this complex process led to a financial fiasco.
+The estate was therefore sold to the London banker Martyns in 1852.
+In the Bordeaux Classification in 1855 the château received second place under the name "Cos Destournel" (Deuxième Cru Classé).

 After an eventful history, the estate came into the possession of Yves, Jean-Marie and Bruno in 1970 Prats, The latter acted as managing director until 1998.
 During this time, the term "Super-Seconds" was born.
 This means that the wine would earn the "Premier Cru Classé" due to its high quality.
 This was thanks to Bruno Prats, who worked with immense perfection and with the most modern methods.
 In 1998 the property was sold to the Taillan Group and finally sold to Michel Reybier in 2001.
 Today it is run by Prat's son Jean-Guillaume.